 - 1 bottle of beer any will do, but a lager is best

 - 1 cup water

 - 2 lbs red and gold potatoes quartered

 - 1 head green cabbage cut into large wedges

-Place corned beef brisket on rack of instant pot, and cover with grainy mustard and spice packet.
+- Place corned beef brisket on rack of instant pot, and cover with grainy mustard and spice packet.

-Add the garlic cloves to the brisket and add the beer and water.
+- Add the garlic cloves to the brisket and add the beer and water.

-For more low prices, check out Super Safeway’s weekly ad coupon matchup page.
-Want to stay updated on the best deals?
-If so, make sure to like Super Safeway on Facebook, join our Facebook group, follow us on Twitter, Instagram, or Pinterest and subscribe to our newsletter.
+For more low prices, check out the Safeway weekly ad and the Safeway coupon matchup page.
+Would you like to stay updated on the best deals?
+If so, make sure to like Super Safeway on Facebook, join our Facebook group, follow us on Twitter, subscribe to our Instagram, or head over to Pinterest.
+Also, make sure to subscribe to our newsletter.